AzureianGH/Hydro/README.md

 # Hydro Programming Language
-Hydro is a high-level programming language specifically crafted for UI/GUI development.
-It aims to simplify the process of creating interactive and visually appealing user interfaces for various platforms.
-Whether you are building desktop applications, mobile apps, or web applications, Hydro provides a unified and intuitive way to design and implement UIs.

 ![Hydro Logo](hydro_logo.png)

 Hydro is a high-level programming language specifically crafted for UI/GUI development.
 It aims to simplify the process of creating interactive and visually appealing user interfaces for various platforms.
-Whether you are building desktop applications, mobile apps, or web applications, Hydro provides a unified and intuitive way to design and implement UIs.
+Whether you are building desktop applications or console applications, Hydro provides a unified and intuitive way to design and implement UIs.

 ## Features